organisciak/dissertation/document/3_apriori.md

 - Contributors were told when they got something wrong?
 What if you lie to them?

 Some of these ideas of exciting, others are unfeasible.
-Designs to encourage longer engagement from individuals do not appear to be a promising direction.
+Designs to encourage longer-term engagement from individuals do not appear to be a promising direction.
 Worker experience was previously measured [@organisciak_evaluating_2012] and found to not be significant for simple tasks.
 Other areas are already well-tread.
 The effect of incentive structures, payment and bonuses, has been studied frequently, notably by @mason_financial_2010.
+With regards to designs that mislead workers about their performance, there are ethical and trust issues that limit such an approach, in addition to the warning by @kraut_building_2011 that feedback is only effective when contributors believe it is sincere.

 ### Proposed designs
 So what tweaks will this study measure?